nxf5025/amazon-ai-building-better-bots/README.md

 ![Intents](./images/intents.png)

 From the left, add a new Intent called `cafeOrderBeverageIntent` with the following settings and click "Save Intent" to save the Intent.
-To work independently in a shared environment, use your initials in the Intent name (e.g., `cafeOrderBeverageIntentXXX`).

 Add the following options to your intent: